cziqin/Automated_Stepsizes/README.md

    ```shell
    python main.py --test_num 0 --iterations 1000 --const_q 10
    ```
 4. In this experiment, we set the stepsize upper bound $10$ for the DGM-BB-C [1] and set the stepsize $\eta=10^{-4}$ for the DGD [2] that gave us the best performance in the stepsize tuning process.
-The losses of DGD under different stepsize settings have been summarized in the following table:
+The losses of DGD under different stepsize settings have been summarized in Table S1:
    <table>
       <caption><b>Table S1</b> Loss of DGD [2] under different stepsize settings after 200 iterations in the matrix factorization experiment using the MovieLens 100k dataset.</caption>
     <tr>   <th rowspan="2">Stepsize</th>    <th colspan="2">Loss</th>   </tr>